laforge49/asynchronous-entities/README.md

-When a parent/child relation is broken and the child only has one parent, then the child is removed from the contexts for which it is a member, along with all the children of that child entity recursively.
+When a parent/child relation is broken and the child only has one parent, then the child is removed from the contexts for which it is a member, along with all the children of that child entity recursively, again, so long as those children only have a single parent.

 Note that the value of a entity is the same reguardless of the context by which it is accessed.